rkgIITBh/data-structures.github.io/HTML/priorityQ.md

 - Swap the root with the rightmost element from the highest level.
 - Delete the element from the new position.
 - Now, apply a topdown heapify to push the new element to its correct position at the root.
-After the bottom up heapify operation the above tree becomes:

 Topdown heapify is only a bit different from bottom-up heapify.
 The process consists of the following steps:
 - Copy the root into the variable to be returned.